 - 9. Students wishing to appeal a decision or result stemming from "Decisions which may be appealed" may do so using the appeals process through the AAC. - 10.
 All undergraduate and postgraduate students enrolled in courses offered by the University may request reconsideration of any academic matter in which they believe they have been treated unfairly.
 The University pledges that students studying at all levels have the opportunity to raise matters of concern without the risk of disadvantage. - 11.
 Students must have exhausted the approval routes before entering appeal.
 They must have documentary evidence of the relevant approval route with the outcomes they are appealing. - 12.
 Appeals must be submitted to the AAC within 5 working days following the decision being appealed using the Academic Appeals Form and sent to appeals@richmond.ac.uk. - 13.
+In the case of a group complaint, one student, identified on the Academic Appeal Form, will act as the lead student, with the other group members' names listed in the relevant section on the form.
+The University will only contact the lead student in connection with the group appeal.
+The University will expect the lead student to distribute the University's communications among the group and collate the group's response to the University's enquiries to give to the University.
+The University cannot be held responsible if the lead student does not accurately provide the views of any member of the Group or if they do not pass on information from the University. - 14.
+A group appeal is defined as an expression of dissatisfaction by two or more students about the University's action or lack of action, or about the standard of service provided by the University. - 15. the University reserves the right to propose individual solutions to any group appeal. - 16.
+Only the students about whom a decision has been made can lodge an appeal against that decision.
+Appeals from third parties are not accepted. - 17.
+Students cannot normally submit an appeal after they have been presented to the University Exam Board to ratify their degree or exit award.

-Only the student about whom a decision has been made can lodge an appeal against that decision.
-Appeals from third parties are not accepted. - 14.
-Students cannot normally submit an appeal after they have been presented to the University Exam Board to ratify their degree or exit award. - 15.
-The AAC secretary will make a determination on administrative grounds whether or not the case can proceed to the AAC.
-An appeal may not be considered if there is no substantive case for the AAC to hear or if there is no valid remedy open to the AAC. - 16.
+- 18. The AAC secretary will make a determination on administrative grounds whether or not the case can proceed to the AAC.
+An appeal may not be considered if there is no substantive case for the AAC to hear or if there is no valid remedy open to the AAC. - 19.
 If a case is to be heard by the AAC, a meeting will be scheduled within 10 working days of receipt of a complete appeal.
-The AAC will normally expect to resolve a case at this meeting, and a decision notice will be sent to the student within 5 working days from the meeting date. - 17.
-All AAC outcomes will be recorded in the reserved minutes of the AAC. - 18.
-All documents and evidence submitted by a student in support of an appeal will be treated with respect for the privacy of the student, and will be confidential to those members of staff concerned with the matters raised in the appeal within the University.
+The AAC will normally expect to resolve a case at this meeting, and a decision notice will be sent to students within 5 working days from the meeting date. - 20.
+All AAC outcomes will be recorded in the reserved minutes of the AAC. - 21.
+All documents and evidence submitted by students in support of an appeal will be treated with respect for the privacy of the students, and will be confidential to those members of staff concerned with the matters raised in the appeal within the University.